-Every morning, rain, shine, snow, wind, you can see our Peter’s car parked in the lot at the North Falmouth end of the Shining Sea Bike Path.
-That is where he begins his one-man effort to keep the bike path litter free.
-His bike is decked out with three recycling bins, paper, plastic, glass.
+Every morning, rain, shine, snow, wind, you can see Peter’s car parked in the lot at the North Falmouth end of the Shining Sea Bike Path.
+That is where he begins his one-man effort to keep the bike path litter-free.
+His bike is decked out with three recycling bins: paper, plastic, and glass.
 There is a sign on the back of his bike that discourages littering.
 His daily efforts explain in great part why the bike path is a beautiful, clean experience.
 The expression, “Think globally, and act locally” describes Peter’s commitment to keeping this precious resource just what it should be: pristine.

 Keep Massachusetts Beautiful Chapter Leader of the Year: Pat Conaway of Keep Natick Beautiful

 This award recognizes a local KMB chapter leader for outstanding achievement.